HiIamGaryee/thoth-ares/README.md

-# Meme Fight Arena
+# Thoth Ares

 A decentralized gaming platform where users can battle with memes and earn rewards through betting.
+Built by the team My McLife In Code Blue.

 ## Overview